 Dedicating the first portion of each day to God is a form of stewardship and tithing.
-Well, that’s how I view it.
+Would you agree?
 God has graciously given me another day to live for Him.
-So I choose to give the “first fruits” of the day to Him.
+So I choose to give the “first-fruits” of the day to Him.

 It does, however, mean I have to go to bed earlier.

 To summarize, here are the main points I hope I made:

 - God has commanded us to memorize Bible verses, and thus know His Word by heart.